NayakwadiS/mftool/docs/index.rst

 .. note::

     Output has been truncated for better legibility.
-This is a json with more that thousand entries.
+This is a json with more than thousand entries.

 Calculate Market value of Units